-The Sauvé/Côte-Vertu corridor is very busy.
-The future 4.7 kilometre BRT will allow approximately 40,000 customers who use the 121 Sauvé/Côte-Vertu line to reduce their travel times by between 10% to 20% compared to current trip times.
+The Sauvé / Côte-Vertu corridor is very busy.
+The future 4.7 kilometre BRT service will allow approximately 40,000 customers who use the 121 Sauvé / Côte-Vertu line to reduce their travel times by 10% to 20% compared to current trip times.

-This bus rapid transit service will be reserved for buses only and the lanes will operate 24 hours a day, seven days a week.
+This BRT service will be reserved for buses only and the lanes will operate 24 hours a day, seven days a week.

 - Traffic will continue to circulate at all times.
 The number of lanes may be reduced and the corridor may be temporarily reconfigured, depending on the phases of the work.

 - Some parking spaces will be removed.